Nikolay Punin: Union with Anna Akhmatova

 Nikolay Punin was in a civil union with poet Anna Akhmatova during the 1920s and 1930s.
 Punin and Akhmatova had much in common since the years of their youth, when both were students in Tsarskoye Selo.
 They had regular meetings since 1913, when both worked with the "Apollon" publishing in St. Petersburg.
 At that time, Akhmatova was married to Nikolay Gumilev, and Punin was a regular guest in their home during the 1910s.
 In 1922, Akhmatova came to visit Punin at his home in the garden wing of the Sheremetyev Palace.
-She eventually moved in with Punin, and their relationship lasted fifteen years until his arrest and exile in GULAG.
+She eventually moved in with Punin, and their relationship lasted fifteen years until his arrest and exile in the gulag.
 The home of Punin and Akhmatova was a meeting place for the St. Petersburg's cultural milieu, and later became the Anna Akhmatova Literary and Memorial Museum.

 Akhmatova had saved Punin's life after his first arrest, in the 1930s, despite their relationship having ended at that time.
 Nikolay Punin was released only after Anna Akhmatova's written petition to Joseph Stalin, but later he was arrested again.
 Punin was twice arrested and imprisoned by the Soviet secret service under the dictatorship of Stalin.

 In November of 1941, during the Second World War Akhmatova was one of the few writers chosen to be flown out from the Siege of Leningrad by the order of Stalin, so she and Nikolay Punin were saved from starvation and death, and transferred from besieged Leningrad to Tashkent and Samarkand for three years until 1944.